MattWells-Net/MattWells-Net/README.md

 ## Current focus:
 Working towards the CCNA and building public documentation of everything I learn.

-Check out my repos below 👇
+See my repos below if interested.
 <!--
 **MattWells-Net/MattWells-Net** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.